Genivia/ugrep/README.md

                   Boolean line matching mode for option --bool, the default mode.

            -M MAGIC, --file-magic=MAGIC
-                  Only files matching the signature pattern MAGIC are searched.
+                  Only search files matching the magic signature pattern MAGIC.
 The signature "magic bytes" at the start of a file are compared to the MAGIC regex pattern.
 When matching, the file will be searched.
                   When MAGIC is preceded by a `!' or a `^', skip files with matching